cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 I have also won several awards in national competitions for my excellence in mathematical modeling.
 I am currently seeking a summer internship for 2023 and a PhD position for fall 2023 in the field of Biostatistics or a related field.
 If you have any opportunities available, please do not hesitate to reach out to me.

-To learn more about me and my research experience, please visit my [research group website](https://cwru-cinema.netlify.app/author/chencaffery-yang/). {style="text-align: justify;"}
+To learn more about me and my research experience, please visit my [research group website](https://cwru-cinema.netlify.app/author/chencaffery-yang/).